 Watch Expenses

-It’s possible the investments perform poorly for a long period of time and you have to make up the interest payments out of your cash flow.
-That doesn’t seem like a big deal if you have to make up a 5% payment on a $50,000 balance ($2500), but coming up with $50K could be a huge issue if you have a $1 Million balance.
-If you’re not already saving $50K into a 401K (and probably maxing out backdoor Roths for you and your spouse), then you’re unlikely to benefit from a cash balance plan especially given the decreased flexibility and higher expenses which drag on returns.
-The average physician (making $200K) probably doesn’t need one of these plans simply because she doesn’t make enough money to really benefit from them.
+It's possible the investments perform poorly for a long period of time and you have to make up the interest payments out of your cash flow.
+That doesn't seem like a big deal if you have to make up a 5% payment on a $50,000 balance ($2500), but coming up with $50K could be a huge issue if you have a $1 Million balance.
+If you're not already saving $58K (2021) into a 401K (and probably maxing out backdoor Roths for you and your spouse), then you're unlikely to benefit from a cash balance plan especially given the decreased flexibility and higher expenses which drag on returns.
+The average physician (making $275K) probably doesn't need one of these plans simply because they don’t make enough money to really benefit from them.

-Although the money in the plan technically belongs to the company, not you, the assets must be managed for your benefit and are not subject to the company’s creditors.
+Although the money in the plan technically belongs to the company, not you, the assets must be managed for your benefit and are not subject to the company's creditors.
+They are also generally protected from your creditors.
 The pension is also usually insured by the Pension Benefit Guaranty Corporation, a government entity.
 Your company generally pays $35 per year per participant for this insurance, but may be exempt if there are fewer than 25 employees.

 Also, if you’re required to make significant contributions for your employees, this can be an additional practice expense, eliminating the personal benefit to you, the owner.